USGS-python/usgs-matplotlib-stylesheet/README.md

 Contributions
 -------------
-This stylesheet is neither comprehensive and may not adhere to some USGS standards.
-Your contributions are welcome, as long as they conform to USGS graphics standards.
+This stylesheet is neither comprehensive nor does it adhere precisely to some USGS graphics standards.
+Your contributions and comments are welcome, as long as they conform to USGS graphics standards.

 Resources
 ---------